AdobeDocs/campaign-classic.en/help/campaign/using/creating-and-managing-tasks.md

 >[!NOTE]
 >
->The method for managing budgets and costs is presented in [Controlling costs](../../campaign/using/controlling-costs.md).
+>The method for managing budgets and costs is presented in [Control costs](../../campaign/using/controlling-costs.md).

 When a service provider is selected, it is displayed in the task dashboard: